 Get Familiar with the Research

 Please take the time to read the article in detail.
 This way you’ll have a factual understanding of what is exactly happening when your child is teething.
 (And for an excellent guide on how teething works, check out this baby teething guide.)

-One of the most fascinating points the author makes is that according to scientific research, “so-called teething symptoms frequently occurred in nonteething infants, too—it’s just that they were more likely to happen when the infants were teething.
+One of the most fascinating points the author of the Slate article makes is that according to scientific research, “so-called teething symptoms frequently occurred in non-teething infants, too—it’s just that they were more likely to happen when the infants were teething.
 They also found that no specific symptom occurred in more than 35 percent of teething infants.
-In other words, nonteething kids often seem like they’re teething, and teething kids don’t all have the same symptoms.”
+In other words, non-teething kids often seem like they’re teething, and teething kids don’t all have the same symptoms.”